+Once you decide to begin working with me, we will have an intake meeting.
 This initial session helps me understand your history and your needs, as well as your specific challenges and strengths.
 Exercises on personal boundaries and mindfulness of body sensations create the foundation for healthy communication and further bodywork if needed.

 Number of Sessions

-A series of 3 sessions creates continuity and connection in the personal process.
+- A series of sessions creates continuity and connection in the personal process.
 Insights gained in one session make the path for the explorations in the next.

-There is a vast menu of offerings in this practice: from realizing personal boundaries to recognizing true consent, from simple sensations to the highest levels of pleasure, from discovering your grounded power to embodying divine presence.
-A series of five sessions offers a great chance for a deeper journey.
+- There is a vast menu of offerings in this practice: from realizing personal boundaries to recognizing true consent, from simple sensations to the highest levels of pleasure, from discovering your grounded power to embodying divine presence.
+A longer series of sessions offers a great chance for a deeper journey.

 I would recommend a set of 5 sessions for a firm foundation for trauma work and the same number of sessions if you desire to claim and own deep pleasure goals.